-As technology continues to advance, the financial and crypto-asset sectors have become more complex, and crimes have become more sophisticated and technologically advanced, making them more difficult to detect.
+As technology continues to advance, the financial and crypto-asset sectors have become more complex, and crimes have become more sophisticated and technologically advanced, making detection and AML risk assessment ahead with AML risk scoring more difficult.

 Understanding the importance of AML risk assessment in AML/CFT compliance programs

-In simple terms, the risk-based approach is just a fancy term for segmenting your customer portfolio into groups for the sole purpose of filtering out the possible wrongdoers from those who do not raise concerns about possible links to criminal activity.
+In simple terms, the risk-based approach is just a fancy term for segmenting your customer portfolio into groups.
+It filters out potential wrongdoers from those without concerns, helping to identify any links to criminal activity.

 AML risk assessment is another word combination used by the regulator that indicates the same approach – don’t be chaotic, use your resources wisely, don’t bother customers who are not risky and focus your efforts on customers who are possible criminals or associated with criminal activity.